vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 With the joined thumb and ring fi nger, he must satiate the deities of the *cakra* .

-*anāmā ṅguṣṭ hayogena tarpayec cakradevatā ḥ * /
+*anāmā ṅguṣṭhayogena tarpayec cakradevatā ḥ * /

 The joined thumb and ring fi nger symbolize the union of Śiva \(thumb\) and Śakti \(ring fi nger\).
 The off ering is to be done to all the deities of the *cakra* .
 How it is done, and with what consecrated water, is not said.
 The Dī